zivz/weatherapp_codelab/codelab.md

 #### The Current Weather General Info Stack View Properties
 * Axis - As Our elements are stacked vertically, we'll choose `Vertical`.
 * Alignment - We'd like our elements to fill the container, we'll choose `Fill`.
-* Distribution - We'd like our elements to be distributed as a proportions of their label size, hence we'll choose `Fill Proportionally`.
+* Distribution - We'd like our elements to be distributed proportionally by their label size, hence we'll choose `Fill Proportionally`.
 * Spacing - is redundant here since Our Distribution defines the way the items will be spaced.

 ![Info Stack View](./assets/Info_Stack_View_Attributes.png)